code-312/ceic-jekyll/pages/about-us/mission-and-history.md

-    collective to expand opportunities for record clearing in Chicagoland and across Illinois, and to educate communities about their rights and record clearing opportunities.</p><p>The Coalition utilizes its grassroots strength to advocate for ‘Plus-1’ dispensaries to sign onto a Community Benefits Agreements, tying the economic success of those dispensaries to impacted communities.</p><p>The Coalition's grassroots structure shapes the development of the Coalition's legislative priorities, as we gather community feedback to ensure we're fighting for changes that will bring the largest
+    collective to expand opportunities for record clearing in Chicagoland and across Illinois, and to educate communities about their rights and record clearing opportunities.</p><p>The Coalition utilizes its grassroots strength to advocate for ‘Plus-1’ dispensaries to sign onto Community Benefits Agreements, tying the economic success of those dispensaries to impacted communities.</p><p>The Coalition's grassroots structure shapes the development of the Coalition's legislative priorities, as we gather community feedback to ensure we're fighting for changes that will bring the largest